Siege of Antioch (968–969)

+Background

 Nikephoros II Phokas’ second Syrian campaign reached Antioch on 19 October 968 but departed three days later on the road to Aleppo, but stopped at Ma’arrat Misrin, which the army seized and the population was deported to the empire.
 The army proceeded south, reaching Tripoli on 5 November but failed to take the city.
 The emperor and his troops then marched back to Antioch along the coast, and a note in Leo the Deacon suggests Nikephoros was still in Syria in mid-December.
 The Byzantine Emperor decided to return to Constantinople for the winter.
 Before leaving, however, he constructed the Bagras Fort near Antioch and installed Michael Bourtzes as its commander, instructing him and Petros to lay siege to Antioch.
 Bagras was too far from Antioch to be a direct siege camp, and instead was a communication hub guarding the Syrian Gates across the Amanos.
 The places captured by Nikephoros on the brief 968 Syrian campaign show a strategy to put pressure on Antioch by blockading its medium- and long-distance communications, and to stress the food supply by threatening the Amuq Plain.